siscooo/Crystal-Collector/README.md

 # Crystal Collector

-The player will have to guess the answer, just like in Word Guess.
-The player will guess with numbers instead of letters.

 There will be four crystals displayed as buttons on the page.

 The player will be shown a random number at the start of the game.